tewhatuora/api-standards/docs/api-security/03-APIAuthentcationandAuthorisationBasics.md

 might provide `read` and `write` scopes which could be granted to a user based on the directory groups they were in.

-[OAuth2 Scopes](https://datatracker.ietf.org/doc/html/rfc6749#section-3.3) can be used to limit the authorisation granted to the
+[OAuth 2.0 Scopes](https://datatracker.ietf.org/doc/html/rfc6749#section-3.3) can be used to limit the authorisation granted to the
 API consumer by the resource owner.
 The developer has to ensure that the minimum privileges are granted to API consumers to carry out the API requests that the user wishes the API consumer to complete.